ssvlabs/ssv-rewards/README.md

 docker-compose run --rm sync
 ```

+_This should sync validator performance up until 2 days ago (UTC) or until the end of the last period in `rewards.yaml` (whichever is lower).
+Therefore, in order to sync the last month, waiting until the 3rd of this month is required._

 _This might take a while, depending on how long ago the SSV contract was deployed and how many validators there are._

 ### Calculation